Apurvv45/Internship-work/README.md

 This repository contains projects, mini-projects, and technical skills developed during my internship.
 The work covers **Embedded Systems, IoT, Robotics, Computer Vision, Machine Learning**, and **3D Printing Technology**.

-This repository is **continuously updated** as the internship progresses.

 ---